samuel-craig/ABC_cakile/Laboratory_log.md

 #### *C. edentula* all scenarios "extended priors"
 - Summarised pcaloc1 files, graphed prior PCAs and posterior LDAs
 - The proportion of simulated data (summary statistics) (500,000 training sets) that have a value lower than 5% or greater than 95%  of the observed data (summary statistics)
-- Under the original prior set, 29.76% of the simulated summary statistics have a value lower than 5% or greater than 95% of the observed summary statistics.
+- Under the extended prior set, 29.76% of the simulated summary statistics have a value lower than 5% or greater than 95% of the observed summary statistics.

 #### *C. edentula* all scenarios "contracted priors"
 - Simulating 200K datasets for model check, if GUI allows 300K, simulating 300K